XuuXiaolan/CodeRebirth/Plugin/Thunderstore/README.md

 ![]()

 ```
-Looks like it would hurt a lot.
+Looks like it would hurt a lot...
 Can crit and deal 2x damage.
 ```